 High resolution imaging or material property determination of objects with e.g. SAR or real aperture focusing techniques.
 In this application the X-Y direction resolution depends on the aperture and resolutions of 1mm are easily achieved in this frequency range.
 However, the resolution ∆r in Z direction is proportional to ∆r=c*cw2B , where B is the bandwidth covered by the FMCW sweep signal, c the wave’s propagation speed, and cw a factor describing the influence of the window function.
 To get close to a uniform resolution cell, preferably a -3 dB bandwidth of 100 GHz is needed, and at least, covering 50 GHz of bandwidth is essential to achieve a suitable range resolution to distinguish between different material layers for a large number of materials.
+A bandwidth of 50 GHz allows, depending on the material permittivity, a resolution of pipe wall thicknesses of down to 2 to 2.5 mm.
+With a bandwidth of 100 GHz the systems are getting close to 1 mm wall thickness.
+The 2 to 2.5 mm wall thickness is an essential threshold to enable the RDI-S devices to be used in the very important market of combined and multilayer material pipes, because the used material thickness combined with the material permittivity of a large number of pipe products in this field can only be measured with a minimum bandwidth of 50 GHz.
+Achieving only 32.5 GHz of bandwidth would lead to a drastically reduced application field and thus a drastically reduced profitability of RDI-S devices.
+Furthermore, many production lines that cannot be equipped with radar technology control loops to improve product quality and raw material utilisation are wasting important resources like plastics, energy and thus carbon dioxide day by day.
 For this application also a high measurement rate is essential to meet the Nyquist criterion in space, while recording the measurement data.

+Figure 1 shows an example to justify the argumentation above.
+A synthetic aperture radar image of a parking disk as a representative thin multy-layer is measured with 32.5 and 55 GHz bandwidth.
+The X and Y axis resolution remains the same, as this depends on the used frequency range and the aperture.
+But in Z axis the resolution depends on the radar bandwidth.
+This results in degraded imaging quality, because reflections of other layers are folding into the layer of interest and reduce image quality.
+The rotating disc inside of the object is for example much better visible with the wider bandwidth.
+Reduced image quality can especially not tolerated, if small defects need to be detected or if automated inspection of the images is desired.
+The 55 GHz bandwidth SAR image even allows to almost resolve the “Arrival time” marking, which is completely hidden in the reduced bandwidth image.